 Students should respond to and produce the following styles of writing in school-based assessments, individually or in combination: descriptive, informative, personal, persuasive, reflective.

-Refer to Appendix 2 for details of the features and conventions of the text types and characteristics of the styles of writing.
+Refer to Appendix 2 for the features and conventions of the text types and characteristics of the styles of writing.

 Linguistic resources